jmico/beekeeper/README.md

     },
 }]
 ```
-The file `bus.config.json` defines all logical buses used by the application, specifying the conection parameters to the brokers that will service them.
+The file `bus.config.json` defines all logical buses used by the application, specifying the connection parameters to the brokers that will service them.
 For example:

 ```
 [{